khoitran2603/Personal-DA-PBI-Transactions/README.md

 5 With a small net deficit (–$55), reducing flexible spend by 10–15% would easily bring me back into surplus.

 # Conclusion
+This project transformed eight months of personal transactions into clear spending insights.
+By cleaning, categorising, and automating the data in SQL, I uncovered how fixed costs anchor my budget while events and convenience choices shape the rest.
+It showed how real-life financial data can tell meaningful stories — and how small adjustments, like reducing flexible costs, can quickly improve stability.